 Less but better?

-We believe cocoa and chocolate should be bought and sold at fair trade prices.
-If the industry continues with its historical practices, then the cocoa economy will fail, and people and the environment will suﬀer.
+- Less but better means cocoa and chocolate should be bought and sold at fair trade prices.
+If the industry continues with its historical practices of buying and selling cocoa and chocolate too cheaply, then the cocoa economy won't work, and people and the environment will suﬀer.

 Confections: We are a team of talented people retailing and handcrafting more than 80 delicious award-winning confections using simple local and organic ingredients but no sugary or artificial preservatives.
 Our chocolate is high-quality couverture, is sustainable, and is fair trade, made using Rainforest Alliance Certified™ cocoa and cocoa butter.